Genesis of an Ordinary Differential Equation

 Consider the equation

-where $a$ and $b$ are definite constants, and $\lambda$ an arbitrary parameter which can assume all real values.
+where and are definite constants, and an arbitrary parameter which can assume all real values.
 This equation represents a family of confocal conics.
-The differential equation of which it is the primitive is obtained by eliminating $\lambda$ between it and the derived equation
+The differential equation of which it is the primitive is obtained by eliminating between it and the derived equation

 From the primitive and the derived equation it is found that